History of the Library

 With the building of a new Health Department building near the Memorial Hospital, the county put the library in the old health department building at 329 Main Street in 1962, where it remained until its move to its present location in 1995.

 After the library moved into the present 74,000 square-foot facility, Internet access for patrons was added.
-Free computer classes were very popular with our patrons and are still in full swing today.
-Useful research databases have been added and are available not only inside the library, but from home as well.
+Free computer classes were very popular with the patrons and continue to remain so.
+Useful research databases have been added and are available not only inside the library but from home as well.
 The Tennessee Electronic Library also came into being, bringing even more titles to the ever-growing full-text periodicals available through the library.

-The true heart of the library is the Children’s Department, which became a state leader in children’s services after the move.
-The children’s room was first dedicated to Mrs. W. M. Daniel back in 1953, when story time began.
-Special events include the Summer Reading Program, featuring storytellers, magicians and puppeteers, just to name a few performers.
+After the move to Venerans Plaza, the Youth Services Department became a state leader in innovative and engaging youth programs.
+Special events include the Summer Reading Program, featuring storytellers, magicians, and puppeteers, just to name a few performers.
 Thousands of children are served each summer through these exciting events.
 Regular programming is offered the rest of the year, as well, for newborns all the way up to teenagers about to graduate.
-Popular special programs include the “4 Paws for Reading” program, where children read stories to dogs and a Lego program for the whole family.
-In 2005, the teen program was born and is going strong with the creation of a Teen Advisory Board which helps plan teen programming.
-Teen Anime is a very popular monthly program that continues.
+Popular special programs include the “Read With Me” program, where children read stories to therapy dogs, and a Lego program for the whole family.
+In 2005, the teen program was born and is going strong with the creation of a Teen Advisory Board, which helps plan teen programming.
+Anime Club is a very popular monthly program that continues.

-Genealogy is also very popular at the library.
-The collection was begun by former county historian Ursula Beach, growing from a broom closet to the present-day Brown Harvey, Sr. Genealogy Room.
+Genealogy continues to be a popular resource at the library.
+The collection was originally started by former county historian Ursula Beach and has since grown from a small broom closet to the current Brown Harvey, Sr. Genealogy Room, one of the largest in the state.

 Over the years, the library has been the recipient of generous donations, both large and small, by various individuals and groups.
 In a special note, in September 2003, the library learned that it would receive $500 from the estate of Linda K. Gronlund, who was killed on flight #93 on 9/11/2001.

-The main library spaces have been upgraded since 2009 through present day: a rubber atrium floor with a map of Montgomery County was added, a large renovation called the Main Refresh swept through adding much needed group meeting rooms on the second floor, as well as a beautiful teen area called The Loft and a quiet space with furniture next to the genealogy room; bathrooms were renovated, a Makerspace was added on the first floor along with a room constructed to house the automated material handling machine (AMH) that checks in and sorts library materials automatically.
-Still to come is the addition of a café on the first floor and a renovation of the Children’s room and the large meeting rooms on the first floor.
+The main library spaces continue to be reimagined, with the patron's experience at the forefront of all new updates.
+Still very popular and almost famous in the community is the atrium floor with a map of Montgomery County, which was added as what we call the Main Refresh.
+Taking place in the mid-2010s, this refresh added much-needed group meeting rooms on the second floor, as well as a beautiful teen area called The Loft and a quiet space with furniture next to the genealogy room and the bathrooms were renovated.
+In addition to those upgrades, a Makerspace was added on the first floor along with the Sorting Room, which houses the automated material handling machine (AMH) The AMH machine checks in and sorts library materials automatically allowing for material to be returned to the shelves much faster and freeing up staff members to assist patrons.